So You Want To Become an Engineering Manager

 When I told my manager I wanted to become an EM some day, like a great boss he said “Of course!”.
 After that it was a couple of years of focused growth and waiting for the right opportunity.

-Seriously, talk to your manager.
-Don’t demand a promotion but rather share your intent.
+Don’t demand a promotion but just share your intent.
 They will be best able to guide you through the requirements and the resources available in your organization.
 They will have you in mind when the opportunity arises.
-If you have a manager worth their salt, they will also coach you to get there or point to someone who can.

 Focus on the Skills